AntoineCheron/test-your-websockets/README.md

 * Previous/next requests and responses + response linked to the request
 * Log everything in the response area
 * Code error translation to reason
+* Desktop app available, based on electron

 ## Coming features

-- A desktop version based on Electron ?
 - Share your ideas, open an issue :)

 ## How to add your own encoding/decoding feature